salihozkara/MetricHunter/doc/UserGuide.md

 ## GitHub Authentication

-It is generally not possible to use GitHunter without authenticating with a GitHub account.
-This is because the GitHub API, which GitHunter relies on to access and retrieve information about repositories on the platform, requires authentication in order to access the API.
+It is generally not possible to use MetricHunter without authenticating with a GitHub account.
+This is because the GitHub API, which MetricHunter relies on to access and retrieve information about repositories on the platform, requires authentication in order to access the API.

-Authenticating with a GitHub account allows GitHunter to increase its rate limit, which is the number of requests that can be made to the API within a certain timeframe.
-Without authentication, GitHunter would have a much lower rate limit, which could limit the functionality of the tool.
+Authenticating with a GitHub account allows MetricHunter to increase its rate limit, which is the number of requests that can be made to the API within a certain timeframe.
+Without authentication, MetricHunter would have a much lower rate limit, which could limit the functionality of the tool.

-It is generally not recommended to use GitHunter without authenticating with a GitHub account, as this could significantly limit the functionality of the tool.
+It is generally not recommended to use MetricHunter without authenticating with a GitHub account, as this could significantly limit the functionality of the tool.

 ### How to Authenticate

-To authenticate with a GitHub account, click on the "Authenticate" button in the top right corner of the GitHunter window.
-This will open a new window in your default browser, where you can log in to your GitHub account and grant GitHunter access to your account.
+To authenticate with a GitHub account, click on the "Authenticate" button in the top right corner of the MetricHunter window.
+This will open a new window in your default browser, where you can log in to your GitHub account and grant MetricHunter access to your account.

 Token is saved in your local machine.
 So you don't need to authenticate again.

 ![Authenticate](images/authenticate.png)

-To use a GitHub token with GitHunter, you will need to create a personal access token in your GitHub account and provide it to GitHunter when prompted.
+To use a GitHub token with MetricHunter, you will need to create a personal access token in your GitHub account and provide it to MetricHunter when prompted.
 You can do this by following these steps:

 * Sign in to your GitHub account and navigate to the "**Settings**" page.